spatie/laravel-personal-data-export/README.md

 #### PersonalDataSelected

 This event will be fired after the personal data has been selected.
 It has two public properties:
 - `$personalData`: an instance of `PersonalData`.
-In listeners you can call the `addContent`, `addFile` methods on this object to add extra content to the zip.
+In your listeners you can call the `addContent`, `addFile` methods on this object to add extra content to the zip.
 - `$user`: the user for which this personal data has been selected.

 #### PersonalDataDownloadCreated